 June Yeates, Administrative Support

 June moved to Winchcombe 2 years ago with her dog Rosie.
 She is a retired Customer Service Manager with over 18 years experience.
 Having previously enjoyed the South African sunshine for some 25 years, she is now enjoying the Winchcombe sunshine.
-June is be supporting WAM with both the financial and general office administration.
+June is volunteers to support WAM with both the financial and general office administration.